taghead/taghead/README.md

 ## Hey I'm Andrew.

-My only weapon is caffine which gives. double xp, instant transmission and converts my V6 engine into a V10.
+The only thing I eat drink and consume is caffine which gives. double xp, instant transmission and converts my V6 engine into a V10.

 I spent most of my time programming, socializing, gym and gaming.